joscomputing/api.zenlikes.men/index.rst

 zenlikes.men API
 ========

 `zenlikes.men` is a site specialising in detection if Zen likes Men.
-We currently have 99.9999% uptime, and hope to never go below.
+We currently have 99.9999% uptime and hope to never go below.

 Backstory
 --------